m-hahn/identifiability-bayesian-models/code/README.md

 ###  System requirements
 The code has been developed and tested with the following dependencies:
 * Python 3.9.18, with packages listed at the [list of Python packages](requirements.txt).
 We ran the code in a Conda virtual environment (Conda version 23.7.4).
 * The code can be run on a standard computer on the command line.
-The fitting procedure is sped up considerably by running on a CUDA-enabled GPU.
-For this, set `BIAS_MODEL_DEVICE=cuda`.
+* Optional note: The fitting procedure can be sped up by running on a CUDA-enabled GPU.
+For this, set `BIAS_MODEL_DEVICE=cuda` and install a version of PyTorch compatible with your CUDA version, following instructions at https://www.pytorch.org/

 ###  Installation guide
 No installation of the code itself is needed, beyond the software dependencies listed above.